simianhacker/php-nodejs-sessions/README.md

+# !!!
+WARNING: This is a work in progress !!!

 # Sharing sessions between Node.js and PHP

 **TL;DR** I'm working on a site to incrimentally migrate the codebase from PHP to Node.js.
 This is a working example of how to share session between PHP and Node.js using Redis as the session store.